Hailes Abbey

 Hailes Abbey is a former Cistercian abbey, in the small village of Hailes, two miles northeast of Winchcombe, Gloucestershire, England.
-It was founded in 1246 as a daughter establishment of Beaulieu Abbey.
+It was founded in 1246 as a daughter establishment of Beaulieu Abbey in Hampshire.
 The abbey was dissolved by Henry VIII in 1539.
 Little remains of the abbey.
 It is a Grade I listed building and a scheduled monument.

 The site is owned by the National Trust but managed by English Heritage.
 There is a museum on the site holding many artefacts from the Abbey.

 History

-The abbey was founded in 1246 by Richard of Cornwall, the younger brother of King Henry III of England.
+The abbey was founded in 1246 by Richard of Cornwall, the younger brother of Henry III.
 Richard was elected by the German Princes as Holy Roman Emperor but Pope Alexander IV refused him use of the title, henceforth he was styled King of the Romans.
 Richard founded the abbey to thank God after surviving a shipwreck.
 Richard had been granted the manor of Hailes by King Henry, and settled it with a group of twenty Cistercian monks and ten lay brothers, led by Prior Jordan, from Beaulieu Abbey in Hampshire.
 The great Cistercian abbey was entirely built in a single campaign in 1277, and was consecrated in a royal ceremony that included the King and Queen and 15 bishops.
 It was one of the last Cistercian houses to be founded in England.

 Hailes Abbey became a site of pilgrimage after Richard's son Edmund donated to the Cistercian community a phial of the Holy Blood, purchased in Germany, in 1270.
 Such a relic of the Crucifixion was a considerable magnet for pilgrimage.
 From the proceeds, the monks of Hailes were able to rebuild the Abbey on a magnificent scale.
 One Abbot of Hailes was executed as a rebel after the Battle of Bramham Moor, in 1408.

-Though King Henry VIII's commissioners declared the famous relic to be nothing but the blood of a duck, regularly renewed, and though the Abbot, Stephen Sagar, admitted that the Holy Blood was a fake in hope of saving the Abbey, Hailes Abbey was one of the last religious institutions to acquiesce following the Dissolution Act of 1536.
+Though King Henry VIII's commissioners declared the famous relic to be nothing but the blood of a duck, regularly renewed, and though the Abbot, Stephen Sagar, admitted that the Holy Blood was a fake in hope of saving the Abbey, Hailes Abbey was one of the last religious institutions to acquiesce following the Suppression of Religious Houses Act 1535.
 The Abbot and his monks finally surrendered their abbey to Henry's commissioners on Christmas Eve 1539.

-After the Dissolution, the west range consisting of the Abbot's own apartments was converted into a house and was home to the Tracy family in the seventeenth century, but these buildings were later demolished and now all that remains are a few low arches in a meadow with outlines in the grass.
+Following the Dissolution, the west range consisting of the Abbot's own apartments was converted into a house and was home to the Tracy family in the seventeenth century, but these buildings were later demolished and now all that remains are a few low arches in a meadow with outlines in the grass.
 Surviving remains include the small church for the disappeared parish, with unrestored medieval wall-paintings.